usdoj/singletablepages/README.md

 database table: myTable

 # Everything else in this document is optional.

+# If you want to control what the URL parameter is, set that here.
+Otherwise the
+# default is "stp".
+For example: http://example.com/my/dynamic/page?stf=123
+url parameter: stp

 # List the columns that should be output as links, using another columns to
 # get the destination URLs.
 For example, if you wanted to display the row's